EXDEICIDA/Calculator/README.md

 3. **Square Root:** Calculate the square root of a given number.
 4. **Negation:** Convert a positive number to negative and vice versa.
 5. **Clearing:** Reset the calculator to its initial state.
+6. **Resizable Window:** Resize and maximize the calculator window for a better user experience.

 ## Technologies Used